|

 received an offer from an importer for this wine...it turns out the current

-value is about a thousand bucks for a single bottle!
+value is about $3000 for a single bottle!
 Yikes.

-Our dear friend Mario Perelli Minetti has long spoken about wanting to taste
+Our dear friend, the late Mario Perelli Minetti had long spoken about wanting to taste

 a DRC wine.
-The man is 97 years old, so we figured we'd better hurry
+The man was 97 years old at the time, so we figured we'd better hurry

 up and pop the cork.
 I picked him up at home and we drove to a spiffy